Telisport W. Putsavage

 - Counseled clients producing various products qualifying for EPA classification as antimicrobial-treated articles.

-- Handled appeal in which the Federal Mediation and Conciliation Service overturned a decision of American Arbitration Association on the procedural provisions of an arbitration, in a manner favorable to client.
+- Represented data compensation client in appeal to the Federal Mediation and Conciliation Service which overturned a decision of American Arbitration Association on the procedural provisions of an arbitration.

 - Obtained for an off-shore client the first U.S. generic registration of the herbicide paraquat, overcoming fierce resistance from the pioneer registrant, including discredited claims that its proprietary formulation presented less risk than the generic formulation.

-- For the MDE, counseled the decision maker for In the Matter of the Fairfax County Water Authority, a Potomac River withdrawal permit application that ultimately lead to the decision in Virginia v.
+- Counseled the decision maker for In the Matter of the Fairfax County Water Authority, a Potomac River withdrawal permit application that was granted but ultimately lead to the decision in Virginia v.
 Maryland, 124 S. Ct.
 598 (2003).

-- For NYSDEC, developed strategy and supervised litigation resulting in precedent-setting decisions in New York Court of Appeals [CSMA v.
-Jorling; upholding state authority to regulate pesticdiep roducts through legislative-type rulemakings] and U.S. Court of Appeals for the 2nd Circuit [New York State Pesticide Coalition v.
-Jorling; upholding state authority to require distribution of pesticides labels prior to commercial applications]
+- developed strategy and supervised litigation resulting in precedent-setting decisions in New York Court of Appeals [CSMA v.
+Jorling, 85 NY 2d 382 1995] upholding state authority to regulate pesticide ingredients through legislative-type rulemaking and U.S. Court of Appeals for the 2nd Circuit [New York State Pesticide Coalition v.
+Jorling, 874 F.2d 115 1989] upholding state authority to require distribution of pesticide labels prior to commercial applications in occupied structures

-- For NYSDEC counseled the Pesticide Management Program on aquatic permit requirements and represented the NYSDEC in 25 day, multi-party hearing concerning a proposed herbicide application to Lake George
+- Represented the Pesticide Management Program in twenty-five day, ten party aquatic permit adjudicatory hearing concerning a proposed herbicide application to Lake George

 Bar & Court Admissions